gitsgulabjamun/jekyll_on_the_fly/_posts/2018-12-18-ownCloud-Quickstart-Guide.md

 The ownCloud is installed successfully on your system and you can start sharing files.

-# Allow access to ownCloud Server
+# Change port access to ownCloud Server

 As an administrator, you can decide how the users must connect to the ownCloud server.
 You must configure the webserver (Apache in this case ) to allow access to the desired port.
 The default port access is (80, 443).
 Edit the Apache configuration file at the path “/etc/httpd/conf/httpd.conf” to change the listening port to 8080.